 It also deserves a whole article apart, well!

 The first thing to do is to call your bank to let them know about the situation and your travel plans.
 They will tell you if something is planned for stays abroad and they may advise you on certain points such as the type of bank card.

-Well, if they have no agreement, that your costs will be exorbitant for each withdrawal or use of your card ask yourself the question if it should not be changed…
+Well, if they have no agreement, that your fees are going to be exorbitant for each withdrawal or use of your card, ask yourself the question if it should not be changed...

 Ask yourself if a "gold card" would be a good investment in your case (insurance, withdrawal ceiling, etc ...).
 There is a lot of advantage when traveling with.